 • The customer gets an email with a notification that the order is waiting for payment

-• The shop gets an email that the order status has been changed from previous order status to current
+• The shop gets an email that the order status has been changed from "Placed" to "Waiting for Payment"

 • The order status - PO Payment due | e-mail: